If you’re here, it’s because you’re unsure where to start when it comes to selling online, or you aren’t satisfied with how you’re currently doing it.

 WooCommerce is an open-source plugin that brings eCommerce functionality to your existing WordPress site.
 Add the plugin and you have everything you need to start selling online—from a secure shopping cart to product listings and shipping options.

 It's also free.
 At least the base product is.
 You’ll have to flex your web dev skills (or hire someone with some) to create a site that suits your brand, as it can be difficult to set up.
-To get the most from the platform you also have to shell out for extensions, which can get costly fast.
+To get the most from the platform you also have to pay for extensions, which can get costly fast.

 Keep in mind that the platform's open-source nature means it's not suited for everyone.
 If you want a tool that “just works” out of the box, you’re better off going with a hassle-free solution like Paperform.